WeTune/WeTune-code/README.md

 These scripts pick the optimized queries and profile them using Sql Server database.

-> For database connection parameters in the scripts above
+> For database connection parameters at line 8 ~ 11 of
+> `click-to-run/make-db.sh`, line 71 ~ 74 of
+> `click-to-run/generate-date.sh` (these 2 scripts are invoked by `click-to-run/prepare-workload.sh`),
-> and in file `common/src/main/java/wtune/common/datasource/DbSupport.java`
+> and the function `sqlserverProps` at line 58 of file
+> `common/src/main/java/wtune/common/datasource/DbSupport.java`,
-> , you can change them according to your evaluation environment.**
+> you can change them according to your evaluation environment.**

 Use `click-to-run/prepare-workload.sh` to prepare profiling workload data in Sql Server database.
 It creates databases and corresponding schemas in Sql Server, then generate and import data to Sql Server.